marco-a/TIL/README.md

 This can lead to wrong / corrupt ownership permissions.
 To set the root:root ownership without having to need root permissions you can use `fakeroot` to bundle the tar.

+10.08.2017 - PHP's `session_start()` can return `true` even when the session was not created.
+Workaround: create a value and save it to disk to check if the disk storage is sufficient.

 ## General commands

 - Switch directory: `cd <path>`